Provisioning

 Extensibility

-Functions, Hooks, Expressions — the composable layer under every operation.
+Functions, Hooks, Expressions — the composable layer under the provisioning pipeline.

 Approval isn't the end of the story.